javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 |the fourth call|`6`|`4`|`10`|
 |the fifth call|`10`|`5`|`15`|

-As we can see, the result of the previous call becomes the first argument of the next one.
+Here we can clearly see how the result of the previous call becomes the first argument of the next one.

 We also can omit the initial value: